Bucket Listers

 Between the south side beaches and known by locals as simply "The Point," Promontory Point is one of the best waterside spots in the city.
 Frequently used for wedding photos, as it boasts one of the best views of the city skyline, this scenic spot is also the only place in Chicago that has a lakefront where fire pits are permitted.

 Open water or distance swimming is permitted off the rock beach south side, and it’s a popular site for kayakers and windsurfers as well.
 Check the north side for shallow water and a sandy floor for a family-friendly trip.
-Sign us up for a day swim, followed by a gorgeous sunset picnic by the fire!
+Sign us up for a day swim followed by a gorgeous sunset picnic by the fire!

-Location: 5500 S Lake Shore Dr, Chicago, IL 60615
+Where: 5500 S Lake Shore Dr, Chicago, IL

 For more information on Promontory Point.